In the SEO world, it’s a saying that half of the SEO work is done if you can find the most relevant keyword for your business.

 You can check that your keyword approach is working and make necessary modifications by monitoring your keyword positions on Google Maps based on a user’s location.

-There is no shortcut to rank your site rather than consistently work and optimize your website.
+There is no shortcut to rank your site rather than consistently working and optimizing your website.
 You can have a look at these crucial factors to improve your Local SEO.

 Google My Business